 The holidays are a busy time of year for almost everyone.
-Learn a beneficial — and practical — approach to training through the Holiday season via a healthy balance of gym training and holiday cheer!
+Learn a beneficial — and practical — approach to training through the holiday season via a healthy balance of gym training and holiday cheer!

-If you’re like me, the holiday season can trigger a wide range of emotions…from stressful to joyous…and overwhelmed to grateful.
+If you’re like me, the holiday season can trigger a wide range of emotions—from stressful to joyous—and overwhelmed to grateful.
 Exercise is a useful tool to modulate these feelings, maintain a sense of centeredness, and avoid the “bah humbugs.”
 At the same time, this festive season can get incredibly busy.
 Keeping up with your typical training routine might add even more stress to your plate.

 Here are four tips to help your holiday season training best serve you.

 1. Take a Break from Intense Training

 Consider going to the gym and climbing for fun more than performance.
 Rather than obsessing on absolute difficulty, dial back the intensity and ramp up the volume a bit—this approach can be therapeutic and renewing, leaving you ready to fire in the New Year.

 2. Let Yourself Indulge

 3. Diversify Your Training

 Add a few new exercises to your routine; for example, antagonist muscle training, rotator cuff exercises, yoga or flexibility training, and perhaps even running a few days per week.
 This added variety gives you a mental break from your normal routine, helps build new motor skills, and improves muscle balance.

 Try to do something physical every day throughout the holidays—at the very least, go for a short walk or do some floor exercises (push-ups, planking, etc) for 10 or 15 minutes.
 If possible, engage in two or three gym climbing sessions per week (as mentioned above, focus on fun volume-focused climbing rather than absolute difficulty).

 Of course, we all have unique holiday obligations, travel requirements, and climbing training habits.
 The best holiday training approach is the one that you’re able to actually do…not just dream of doing.
 Some is always better than none.
 Consider your obligations, talk with your family members and climbing peers, and determine a schedule that works for your priorities.